Reforming South Africa’s Fishing Laws to Protect Endangered Marine Life

 Why This Matters

-- Several of South Africa’s permitted species are classified as Critically Endangered (CE) or Endangered (EN) by the IUCN.
+- Several of South Africa’s permitted species are classified as Critically Endangered (CR) or Endangered (EN) by the IUCN.

-- Species classed as Critically Endangered are nearing collapse and might not withstand further pressure.
+- Species classed as CR are nearing collapse and might not withstand any further exploitation.

-- The continued inclusion of endangered and critically endangered species on South Africa’s permitted catch lists contradicts the conservation objectives outlined in the National Biodiversity Strategy and Action Plan and our commitments under the Convention on Biological Diversity.
+- The continued inclusion of EN and CR species for capture contradicts both conservation science and legal obligations under South Africa’s National Biodiversity Strategy and Action Plan, NEM:BA, and our international commitments under the Convention on Biological Diversity, ICCAT, and IOTC.

-- This campaign is backed by scientists, citizens, and ocean advocates globally.
+- This campaign is backed by scientists, NGOs, and ocean advocates globally.

 Why It’s Urgent